-8.5 Recommended Exploration Program and Budget
+6.5 Recommended Exploration Program

 A number of targets have been identified from desktop geological and geophysical studies.
-Ravensgate recommends holding all the tenements within the project areas.
-A work program is proposed as follows is recommended:
+Ravensgate recommends that all tenements within this project are retained.
+A work program as follows is recommended which focuses on the phosphate potential of the project area: